LeKinaSa/lpoo-out-of-the-breach/docs/README.md

 ## **Testing**
 As you can see, we mostly focused on testing the GUI and model packages, as these are the most stable (i.e. finished) portions of the codebase.
+There isn't much value in testing the individual game components,

 ### **Coverage Report**
 ![Coverage Report](code_coverage_1.png)
 ![Coverage Report](code_coverage_3.png)
 ![Coverage Report](code_coverage_3.png)

+We would like to highlight that all the classes in `levels` directory should count as data, instead of code.
+There isn't much value in testing the individual components of the game, given how simple these components are (except for the `BoardTilesComponent` class, which has to deal with a considerable amount of state).

 ### **Mutation Testing Report**
 ![Mutation Report](mutation_1.png)